Francesco Misiano: Communist parliamentary career

 In November 1921, after parliamentary approval, a case was brought against him for desertion in a military tribunal in Palermo.
 The trial attracted large and hostile crowds when he appeared in his own defence.
 He was convicted and sentenced to ten years’ imprisonment, although this sentence was suspended in accordance with the provisions of an already-existing amnesty.
 Thus left him free of prison but a marked man. in early December Misiano was again assaulted by fascist deputies in parliament and had to be protected by his communist colleagues.
 The fascists called in other deputies to walk out if the chamber when Misiano entered it, and many non-fascists did so.

-When he realized that the fury towards his person did not cease, December 15, 1921, not without some bureaucratic difficulties, he crossed the border into Austria and made his way to the Soviet Union, where he settled together with his wife Maria, married in 1911, and their two daughters, Carolina and Ornella.
+When he realized that the fury towards his person did not cease, on 15 December 1921, not without some bureaucratic difficulties, he crossed the border into Austria and made his way to the Soviet Union, where he settled together with his wife Maria, married in 1911, and their two daughters, Carolina and Ornella.

 In the USSR

 In 1924 International Red Aid entrusted Misiano with the task of founding a film production company in Moscow, which took the name of Mežrabpom, of which he became president.
 It was with Mežrabpom that Misiano began his career as a film producer.
 The company was to produce 160 works of fiction and 240 documentaries including Mother, The End of St. Petersburg and Storm over Asia by Vsevolod Pudovkin, Aelita by Yakov Protazanov, and Road to Life by Nikolai Ekk.

 Misiano was the distributor in Germany of Sergei Eisenstein’s Battleship Potemkin, even managing to invite Douglas Fairbanks and Mary Pickford to Moscow in 1926.
 With Hitler in power in Germany, in 1933 he welcomed directors, screenwriters and intellectuals fleeing Nazism to the Mezrapbom.
 Among the better known names were Erwin Piscator, Hans Richter, Joris Ivens and Béla Balázs.
 In 1936, when Italy invaded Abyssinia, he asked to be sent to the Horn of Africa on an anti-fascist mission but he was denied.

 During the early part of the Great Purge, Misiano fell into disgrace and was accused of "Trotskyist political deviations".
-Struck down by a serious illness, Misiano died on August 16, 1936 at the age of 52.
+Struck down by a serious illness, Misiano died in Moscow on 16 August 1936 at the age of 52.

 His grandson is the Russian curator and theorist Victor Alexandrovich Misiano.